-CTRD 5710/6710 is about reading to learn.
-We assume students

-beyond the primary grades have learned to read, but many students do not read efficiently enough to learn from expository and literary texts.
-My aim in CTRD 5710/6710 is to equip you with teaching strategies to guide your students to understand and learn the important information they read in textbooks and trade books in your content area, and to acquire strategies for autonomous learning.
+Literacy and Inquiry in the Content Areas is about reading to learn.
+Because most learning in middle school and secondary content areas is by reading, Literacy and Inquiry is a basic methods course for teaching.
+We assume students beyond the primary grades have learned to read, but many students do not read efficiently enough to learn independently from expository and literary texts.
+You will learn how to scaffold students' reading in textbooks and trade books in your content area, and how to teach students reading and study strategies for autonomous learning.